Building a battery dry room

 5. Type of Cleanroom

-There are three types of cleanrooms: HardWall, SoftWall, and RigidWall.
-While the type you need heavily depends on your cleanroom requirements and ISO classification, HardWall cleanrooms do typically lend themselves to larger, more complex projects.
-The robust wall system allows for greater versatility and design customization.
+There are four types of cleanrooms: Seamless, HardWall, SoftWall, and RigidWall.
+While the type you need heavily depends on your cleanroom requirements and ISO classification, Seamless and HardWall cleanrooms do typically lend themselves to larger, more complex projects.
+These robust wall systems allows for greater versatility and design customization.
 And, if you wish to expand your cleanroom even more in the future, HardWall cleanrooms are set up best to make these accommodations.

 6. Cleanroom Filtration